WPP-Public/akqa-nz-silverstripe-wkhtml/README.md

 ###Current inputters:

-- HeydayWkHtmlToPdfRequestInput
+- SilverStripeWkHtmlToPdfRequestInput
-- HeydayWkHtmlToPdfTemplateInput
+- SilverStripeWkHtmlToPdfTemplateInput
-- HeydayWkHtmlToPdfUrlInput
+- SilverStripeWkHtmlToPdfUrlInput
-- HeydayWkHtmlToPdfStringInput
+- SilverStripeWkHtmlToPdfStringInput

 ###Current outputters

-- HeydayWkHtmlToPdfBrowserOutput
+- SilverStripeWkHtmlToPdfBrowserOutput
-- HeydayWkHtmlToPdfFileOutput
+- SilverStripeWkHtmlToPdfFileOutput
-- HeydayWkHtmlToPdfStringOutput
+- SilverStripeWkHtmlToPdfStringOutput

 Inputters provide different methods of collecting HTML input for PDF generation.

 Outputters provide different methods of outputting the rendered PDF file.

-To successfully produce a PDF you must pass an inputter and an outputter into HeydayWkHtmlToPdf and then process.
+To successfully produce a PDF you must pass an inputter and an outputter into SilverStripeWkHtmlToPdf and then process.

 ##Examples

 ###Input from string template, Output to file with randomly generated name

-	HeydayWkHtmlToPdf::get_instance(
+	SilverStripeWkHtmlToPdf::get_instance(
-		new HeydayWkHtmlToPdfTemplateInput(
+		new SilverStripeWkHtmlToPdfTemplateInput(
 			'<html><body><h1>Hello $Name</h1></body></html>',
 			array('Name' => 'Tester'),
 			true
 		),
-		new HeydayWkHtmlToPdfFileOutput(dirname(__FILE__) . '/../tests', true)
+		new SilverStripeWkHtmlToPdfFileOutput(dirname(__FILE__) . '/../tests', true)
 	)->process();

 ###Input from string template, Output to specific file

-	HeydayWkHtmlToPdf::get_instance(
+	SilverStripeWkHtmlToPdf::get_instance(
-		new HeydayWkHtmlToPdfTemplateInput(
+		new SilverStripeWkHtmlToPdfTemplateInput(
 			'<html><body><h1>Hello $Name</h1></body></html>',
 			array('Name' => 'Tester'),
 			true
 		),
-		new HeydayWkHtmlToPdfFileOutput(dirname(__FILE__) . '/../tests/Output.pdf')
+		new SilverStripeWkHtmlToPdfFileOutput(dirname(__FILE__) . '/../tests/Output.pdf')
 	)->process();

 ###Input from string template, Output to specific file overwriting any existing file

-	HeydayWkHtmlToPdf::get_instance(
+	SilverStripeWkHtmlToPdf::get_instance(
-		new HeydayWkHtmlToPdfTemplateInput(
+		new SilverStripeWkHtmlToPdfTemplateInput(
 			'<html><body><h1>Hello $Name</h1></body></html>',
 			array('Name' => 'Tester'),
 			true
 		),
-		new HeydayWkHtmlToPdfFileOutput(dirname(__FILE__) . '/../tests/Output.pdf', false, true)
+		new SilverStripeWkHtmlToPdfFileOutput(dirname(__FILE__) . '/../tests/Output.pdf', false, true)
 	)->process();

 ###Input from template file, Output to browser

-	HeydayWkHtmlToPdf::get_instance(
+	SilverStripeWkHtmlToPdf::get_instance(
-		new HeydayWkHtmlToPdfTemplateInput(
+		new SilverStripeWkHtmlToPdfTemplateInput(
 			'PdfTemplate',
 			array('Name' => 'Tester')
 		),
-		new HeydayWkHtmlToPdfBrowserOutput('Output.pdf')
+		new SilverStripeWkHtmlToPdfBrowserOutput('Output.pdf')
 	)->process();

 ###Input from local silverstripe url, Output to browser

-	HeydayWkHtmlToPdf::get_instance(
+	SilverStripeWkHtmlToPdf::get_instance(
-		new HeydayWkHtmlToPdfUrlInput(
+		new SilverStripeWkHtmlToPdfUrlInput(
 			'/pdf-page/'
 		),
-		new HeydayWkHtmlToPdfBrowserOutput('Output.pdf')
+		new SilverStripeWkHtmlToPdfBrowserOutput('Output.pdf')
 	)->process();

 ###Input from external html page, Output to browser

-	HeydayWkHtmlToPdf::get_instance(
+	SilverStripeWkHtmlToPdf::get_instance(
-		new HeydayWkHtmlToPdfUrlInput(
+		new SilverStripeWkHtmlToPdfUrlInput(
 			'http://heyday.co.nz/'
 		),
-		new HeydayWkHtmlToPdfBrowserOutput('Output.pdf')
+		new SilverStripeWkHtmlToPdfBrowserOutput('Output.pdf')
 	)->process();

 ##Unit Testing

-If you have `phpunit` installed you can run `heyday-wkhtmltopdf`'s unit tests to see if everything is functioning correctly.
+If you have `phpunit` installed you can run `silverstripe-wkhtmltopdf`'s unit tests to see if everything is functioning correctly.

 ###Running the unit tests

 From the command line:

-	./sake dev/tests/module/heyday-wkhtmltopdf
+	./sake dev/tests/module/silverstripe-wkhtmltopdf

 ##Sources: